khanakiaphp/logger/README.md

 **NOTE:** if you are using WordPress then place the code at the very bottom of `wp-config.php` file.

 ## Fix Japense hack
 Have you every wondered when somebody googles your site and you started seeing japense meta keywords and tilte.
-But now you do not know how to track the request and trace at what point exactly our HTML output is modified by the hacked.
+But now you do not know how to track the request and trace at what point exactly our HTML output is modified by the hacker.

 That's why `saveHtml` came to rescue it will save all the request html in html files and will map the Request ID with $id.html files so you can know against which request that html files was hacked. and it will be easy to trace the hackers.